Northeast Anti-Japanese United Army: Retreat to USSR

 At the peak of their activities, NAJUA had a force of 50,000 troops.
 They launched guerrilla warfare in the rear of the Imperial Japanese Army, which was invading mainland China.
 IJA officers and the Imperial General Staff realized that NAJUA was the main threat to their operations.
 Together, the IJA, with the Manchukuo army, began to sweep the NAJUA in mid-1930.
 Like NAJUA, the Manchukuo army included many Korean officers who pledged their loyalty to Japan.
 Such Korean officers were Park Chung-Hee, Paik Sun-yup, and Chung Il-kwon, who later became full generals in the South Korean Army and (after the May 16 coup) high-ranking officials in the South Korean government.
 The Manchukuo army also had a special formation, the Gando Special Force (間島特設隊, 간도특설대), which consisted mainly of Koreans.
 They assumed the most difficult tasks in combating the NAJUA.

 As the offensive of the Japanese army became fierce, NAJUA suffered heavy casualties.
 Many of their soldiers were dead or taken prisoner.
 Moreover, Japanese military intelligence allured or tortured NAJUA prisoners to convert to Japan's side.
 The converted ones assisted the Japanese to attack their ex-comrades.
 In his autobiography, With the Century (세기와 더불어), Kim Il Sung recalled that such conversions of ex-comrades were more painful than fierce Japanese offensives or the tough climate in Manchuria.
 By the early 1940s, the NAJUA had been degraded by anti-insurgency campaigns to less than 1,000 men.
 For these reasons, the NAJUA could not operate effectively in Manchuria any more.
 By the order of the CCP, the NAJUA relocated its main base to the USSR in 1942.
 There, they were formally incorporated into the Red Army as the 88th International Brigade, but they kept the organization of NAJUA.
 Task forces continued to remain in Manchuria for infiltration missions and fought along infiltrated Chinese soldiers from the Soviet Union until the end of the war.
 The escapees stayed in USSR until the war ended.
 After Japan surrendered, the Koreans and Chinese went back to their own countries and began revolutionary activities there.

 Contemporary attitudes in the PRC and ROC

-The Northeast Counter-Japanese United Army remains highly regarded in mainland China.
-The army is generally viewed as a CCP-led Counter-Japanese outfit.
+The Northeast Anti-Japanese United Army remains highly regarded in mainland China.
+The army is generally viewed as a CCP-led anti-Japanese force.
 A Chinese Communist leader, Peng Zhen, compared the extreme hardship suffered by the army with the Long March.

 Besides legendary commanders Yang Jingyu and Zhao Shangzhi, a female officer called Zhao Yiman (1905–1936) was also revered by many Chinese as a symbol of national salvation.